-The Glasgow Museums' store at Kelvin Hall holds up to 400,000 objects that are not currently on show in our venues.
+The Glasgow Museums' store at Kelvin Hall holds up to 400,000 objects that are not currently on display in our venues.
 These include items from the Glasgow history, archaeology, furniture and education collections.
 Charles Rennie Mackintosh’s famous Cranston tearooms are also stored here.

 Access to the museum store is by guided tour only.
 There are changing displays on the main avenue and we regularly organise special events and workshops.